Camou-flage-cacti/Enola/tool/progress.md

     * tried making trampline functions as external still can not identify - [x]
     * check clang flags, why adding flags stops identifying function names at back-end -[x]
     * Solution: solved function call name identification issue in back-end: after changing the flangs the architecture is different, thus we need to check all operands of call instruction (Commit message: `solved- missing pacg instrumentation for forward edge`)
+- [] `pacg r10, pc, r10` instruction is treated by keil differently as `DIC.W` instruction : why?
+    * Found that using `pc` in pacg instruction causes the problem, if I change the instruction to `pacg r10, lr, r10` then no issue: we need to find a work around.
+    * The binary seems ok two issues now 1) `pacg` with `pc` and 2) Library using reserved registers.
 - [] verify the instrumentation offline first, 1. generate the assembly and compare 2.
 Debug line by line at runtime.
 - [] Need to check library compilation tools to stop using the `r12` registers?